tsmdt/whisply/README.md

   ```

 ### Speaker Detection
-To use `--detect_speakers` you need to provide a valid [HuggingFace](https://huggingface.co) access token by using the `--hf_token` parameter.
-In addition to this you have to accept *both* `pyannote` user conditions for version 3.0 and 3.1 of the segmentation model.
-Follow the instructions in the section *Requirements* of the [pyannote model page on HuggingFace](https://huggingface.co/pyannote/speaker-diarization-3.1).
+To use the `--detect_speakers` option, you need to provide a valid [HuggingFace](https://huggingface.co) access token by using the `--hf_token` option.
+Additionally, you must accept the terms and conditions for both version 3.0 and version 3.1 of the `pyannote` segmentation model.
+For detailed instructions, refer to the *Requirements* section on the [pyannote model page on HuggingFace](https://huggingface.co/pyannote/speaker-diarization-3.1).

 ### Using config files
 You can provide a .json config file by using the `--config` which makes processing more user-friendly.
 An example config looks like this: